About the Quidi Vidi Artisan Studios:

 It’s a craft incubator with ten (10) studio spaces.
 Artisans rent out a space to grow their business.
 They are provided with mentorship and resources so they can maximize their potential as emerging entrepreneurs.

 Do we have to pay to visit?

 No, it’s free admission and you can look around as you please.
 The craft studios are upstairs.

 Who owns the building?

-The building is owned by the City of St. John’s, but is run and managed by the Anna Templeton Centre and the Craft Council.
+The building is owned by the City of St. John’s, but is run and managed by the Anna Templeton Centre for Craft Art and Design.

 When was the building built?